 Ride1UP has been a recent disruptor in the affordable ebike category, churning out stylish, well-appointed and well-priced bikes in various ebike categories.
 The Rift is no exception, with a competitive price point, a full set of features including fenders, lights, and a rear rack that’s built into the frame and can accommodate the weight of a full-sized human (150 lbs stated capacity).
 The rack even comes with an optimized bungee-cord, that can be used to attach a basket (there’s also plenty of spots to zip-tie, even screw down a basket for a more secure connection) strap down a 12-pack of modelos for the ride back from the grocery store, or a cushion, turning the rack into a seat so friends can double up with you.
 Ride1Up also makes a seat conversion that comes with foot pegs, which we’d highly recommend if you’re considering doubling up.

-Overall, though, the Rift is an incredible ebike in the fat tire category.
+Overall, though, the Rift is an incredible option in the classic fat-tire ebike category.
 In comparison to our top choice, the Aventon Aventure.2, It’s a real toss up.
 If you want a smoother ride and a bit better efficiency, choose the Aventure, if you like the idea of doubling up with friends, choose the Rift.CHECK PRICE ON RIDE1UP

 Payload: 250 lbs